haan78/Beluga/README.md

         public stop() : void
         public abort() : void
     }
-- data: Indicates each record value in the document
+- data: Indicates current record value in the document.
-- id: Indicates each record id in the document.
 It is a readonly property.
+- id: Indicates current record id in the document.
+It is a readonly property.
 - accept: This method is used for accepting data for each element in the document. "data" parameter indicates an object which will be added to the query list.
 - denied: This method is used for canceling the last "accept" command.
 When the "denied" method calls the current element of the document is dropped from the query list.
 - stop: This method is used for stopping the loop.
 Accepted records before this command are reachable.
 But the loop will no be more continued.
 - abort: This method is used for stopping the loop.
 Accepted records before this command will be removed.
 That means all query operation will be canceled.

+## Other Database Commands
+- Db::drop([document name]) :void
+    Removes the document which has the given document name from the data directory.
+- Db::getDataFolder() : string
+    Returns the data directoy of the database.
+- Db::exists([document name]) : bool
+    Retunrs <b>TRUE</b> if document exists in data directory.
+Otherwise returns <b>FALSE</b>